 College of Education policy requires that all candidates undergo a criminal background check before a field experience can begin.
-A fingerprint card, documents, and fees needed for the report should be submitted to the Educational Theory & Practice Department, COE Room 261 or 262, six weeks prior to the first day of the semester for EDU 220, EDU 221, and EDSP 204.
+A fingerprint card, documents, and fees needed for the report should be submitted to the Office of Field Experiences and Licensure, COE Room 262 or 263, six weeks prior to the first day of the semester for EDU 220 and 220L, and EDSP 204.
 All other field experiences are subject to additional criminal background requirements including no break in attendance of a year or more and as per the education program and application requirements.
+Please note that background checks are considered current for 2 year from the date of the Department of Justice's report.
+A background check must be current for the entire semester of the field experience.
+If a report will expire before the end of the semester a new one will need to be completed prior to the beginning of the semester.

 Fingerprint & Background Check Information has the most updated procedures and information.